BIGJRA/BIGJRA.github.io/rejuv.md

 - It was a good time.
 (Melia +2)
 - it was okay, I guess.
 (Melia -1)

-She’ll then challenge you to a battle.
+She'll then challenge you to a battle.

 Pre-Leader Melia (Golden Forest field)